Solving Fermat-type equations over quadratic fields

 \textbf{Irreducibility of $\bar{\rho}_{E, p}$: }Let $\bar{\rho}_{E, p}$ be the mod $p$ Galois representation attached to the elliptic curve $E$.
 We want to show that $\bar{\rho}_{E, p}$ is (absolutely) irreducible.
 Depending on the number of $2$-torsion points of $E$ over $K$, it is possible to prove this step by considering non-cuspidal $K$-rational points on certain modular curves at level depending on $p$.
 We explain and apply the existing methods to our results in Section \ref{section:irreducibility}.\\

 \textbf{Modularity of the Frey curve: }Next, we require that the Frey curve $E/K$ is modular.
-When $K$ is totally real, it is known that all but finitely many $j$-invariants.
-In particular, when $K$ is real quadratic all elliptic curves are modular (see \cite{freitas2015elliptic}).
+When $K$ is totally real, it is known that all but finitely many $j$-invariants are modular.
+When $K$ is real quadratic all elliptic curves are modular (see \cite{freitas2015elliptic}).
 When $K$ has complex embeddings, it is usually necessary to assume a version of Serre's modularity conjecture (see Conjecture \ref{serrconj}).\\

 \textbf{Level-lowering: }Applying level-lowering recipes or assumed conjectures, the above steps guarantee the existence of modular forms of parallel weight $2$ at level depending on the conductor of the elliptic curve $E$ but not depending on the solution $(a,b,c)$ whose representations are isomorphic to $\bar{\rho}_{E, p}$.
-We introduce these recipes in the following chapter. \\
+We introduce these recipes in Section \ref{section:preliminaries}. \\

 \textbf{Eliminating newforms: } To reach a contradiction, we need to eliminate each newform arising in the level-lowering step.
 If there are no modular forms at the given level, the result follows.
 However, this is usually not the case.
 If they are all irrational, it is possible to bound $p$ and get a contradiction.
 If there are rational newforms at the considered level, one can apply a version of the Eichler-Shimura theorem to get an elliptic curve $E'/K$ such that $\bar{\rho}_{E, p}\sim \bar{\rho}_{E', p}$.
 There are techniques to discard the previous isomorphism.
 We remark that when $K$ is totally real, Eichler-Shimura holds if the level of the form is squarefull.
 Over general number fields, it is conjectural (see Conjecture \ref{fakellcurve} ).
 We explain the existing techniques on this step in Section \ref{techniques}.\\